e-Learning Blog

 > Moodle Plugin Customization

-In addition, we also offer a cloud service called e-CoreLea.
+We also offer a cloud service called e-CoreLea.

 > Moodle Cloud Service (e-CoreLea)